 The headphones are basically at either end of what looks like a headband.
 The ‘speakers’ sit on your cheekbones, the headphone goes around the back of your head – when you have a ponytail and glasses there’s already a lot going on back there.

-It took a little bit of fiddling to get them in place and even as I headed off down the road my glasses were a bit skewy – which when you’re as blind as I am, makes your vision a bit off.
+It took a little bit of fiddling to get them in place and even as I headed off down the road my glasses were a bit skewy – which when you’re as short sighted as I am, makes your vision a bit off.

 In fact, it’s how I imagine jogging drunk would feel like!